 Queen Charlotte’s Cottage

-In 1759 botanists began rummaging around the world for specimens they could plant in the 3-hectare plot known as the Royal Botanic...
+In 1759 botanists began rummaging around the world for specimens to plant in the 3-hectare Royal Botanic Gardens at Kew.
+They never...

 This riverside pub (apparently unconnected with the Cornish village of the same name) trumpets a lineage dating back to Tudor days,...